unglue-workflow/client/README.md

 In order to build the unglue client phar file `unglue.phar` run:

+> BUG: Until fixdd, ensure you cleanup the vendor/luyadev/installer.php file and remove the LUYA modules which are part of the testsuite.

 ```
 php -d phar.readonly=0 vendor/bin/phar-builder package composer.json --no-interaction
 ```